intel/transfer-learning/docs/index.rst

 * Low-code API and no-code CLI for:
    * TensorFlow 2.9
       * Image Classification with 19 models from TFHub
+      * Text Classification with 26 models from TFHub
    * PyTorch 1.11
       * Image Classification with 10 models from torchvision